An Adaptive Locally Connected Neuron Model: Focusing Neuron: Experiments

 \subsection{Training and test time}

-The training time for the 2-hidden layer focusing network was up to two times longer than the dense network (See Section \ref{sec:real} for the configuration).
-The overhead was due to the extra gradient computations and parameter updates.
-In MNIST, an epoch of 10000 instances, a batch size of 500, 28x28 inputs, took $\approx$0.63s for the focusing network and $\approx$0.33s for the dense network while running on an NVIDIA Tesla K40 GPU.
-The testing time difference ($\approx$0.056s vs. $\approx$0.053s) was negligibly small as the only overhead was the calculation of the focus coefficients.
-However, after the training is finalized, the product of focus coefficients and weights can be stored as the final weight values to remove this small overhead.
+In the synthetic random experiments, a training epoch of the focusing network took $\approx$1.3 times longer than the dense network.
+In MNIST, for the two hidden layer configuration, a single batch iteration of 512 instances took $\approx$24us for the focusing network and $\approx$21us for the dense network while training on an NVIDIA Tesla K40 GPU.
+A similar ratio was observed for CIFAR-10 (49us vs 42us).
+The overhead was due to the additional gradient computations and parameter updates.
+The testing time difference for 10000 inputs ($\approx$0.056s vs $\approx$0.053s) was negligible, as the only overhead was the calculation of the focus function, which does not change from input to input.